sunnypilot/sunnypilot/README.md

 ### Driving Enhancement
 * [**NEW❗ Modified Assistive Driving Safety (MADS)**](#new-modified-assistive-driving-safety-mads) - openpilot ALC and Hyundai SCC can be engaged independently of each other
+* [**(WIP) NEW❗ Dynamic Lane Profile Change (DLPC)**](#dynamic-lane-profile-change-dlpc-wip) - dynamically switch lane profile base on lane recognition confidence

 Driving Enhancement
 ---

 ### NEW❗ Modified Assistive Driving Safety (MADS)
-The goal of this feature is to enhance the user driving experience with modified behaviors of openpilot engagements.
+The goal of Modified Assistive Driving Safety (MADS) is to enhance the user driving experience with modified behaviors of openpilot engagements.
 This feature complies with comma.ai's safety rules as accurately as possible with the following changes:
 * openpilot ALC and Hyundai SCC/ACC can be engaged independently of each other
 * `LFA` button (only on newer HKG vehicles) or `CRUISE (MAIN)` button toggles openpilot ALC
 * `SET-` button enables Hyundai SCC/ACC